Based on a historic castle estate, explore Berwickshire’s best sights and scenery from an enchanting woodland setting.

 Large open-plan kitchen and dining area consisting of a 3-oven gas AGA, 2-ring electric hob, microwave and large fridge / freezer with icemaker.
 A DAB radio is also provided.
 A large wooden dining table can seat up to 8 guests.

 A cosy sitting room with two 2-seater sofas, two pouffes, log fire and a TV with Freeview and a DVD player.
 Guests should be aware that the sitting room is compact and seating is limited to 4 adults.

-Bedroom three has two 3' single beds, wardrobe and chest of drawers.
+Bedroom one has two 3' single beds, wardrobe and chest of drawers.

 Utility space with WC and Belfast sink with mixer tap as well as a washing machine.